Xilinx/PYNQ/docs/source/8_iop_code.rst

 The IOP memory is 64KB ''(0x10000)'' of shared data and instruction memory.
 Instruction memory for the IOP starts at address 0x0.
 Pynq and the application running on the IOP can write to anywhere in the shared memory space.

 When building the MicroBlaze project, the compiler will only ensure that the application and *allocated* stack and heap fit into the BRAM.
-For communication between the ARM and the MicroBlaze, an additional shared memory space must also be reserved within the MicroBlaze address space.
+For communication between the ARM and the MicroBlaze, an part of the shared memory space must also be reserved within the MicroBlaze address space.

 There is no memory management in the IOP.
 You must ensure the application, including stack and heap, do not overflow into the defined data area.
 Remember that declaring a stack and heap size only allocates space to the stack and heap.
 No boundary is created, so if sufficient space was not allocated, the stack and heap may overflow.

-It is recommended to follow the convention for data communication between the two processors.
-These MAILBOX values are defined in the pmod.h file.
+It is recommended to follow the convention for data communication between the two processors via MAILBOX.
+These MAILBOX values are defined in the header file.

    ================================= ========